 Lately, I’ve been trying to readjust and remember why there is no reason to live in fear, whether it be due to an illness, or a pair of watchful eyes.
 At times, I get so comfortable with my situation that I forget the reality – that reality being loneliness.
 It is only natural to feel lonely as we all crave moments of intimate and meaningful interaction with each other, something that electronic devices I often drown my agony im simply cannot provide.

 After graduating from high school, my past friendships began to fade.
-With little to no opportunity to meet new people, my social circle has incredibly small.
+With little to no opportunity to meet new people, my social circle has grown incredibly small.
 It was never that big to begin with, but now I can comfortably admit it without shame.

 Writing has proven to be a nice filler.
 It is something I enjoy, but I confess that it will never be able to fill the hole.
 While my illness makes it rather difficult to develop new relationships or even maintain my current ones, I feel I’ve begun to hide behind it.
-I feel I have been deliberately keeping my distance from others for a while now, and my illness only permits it.
+I feel that I have been deliberately keeping my distance from others for a while now, and that my illness only permits it.

 Still, this year, I have been completely honest with myself, and I believe that is the first step to overcoming this.
 Though I may be ill, I still hope to find a friend who cares for me, and that when the time comes, I will be able to show them the kindness I couldn’t show others in the past.

 Truly, I have grown tired of living in my own little world, and wish for change.
 The most painful part of my illness is watching everyone else carry on while I simply wait for better to come.
 But as they say, good things come to those who wait.
 Though I have yet to find a kind friend, I’ve already found the greatest friendship: one in God.